 E-cigarettes were once sold as a healthier alternative to smoking, providing a similar experience without the serious consequences and risks of smoking.
 Though today it has an abundance of arguments and articles against the risks of vaping, it continues to be marketed as a way to free users of traditional cigarettes from smoking.
 Whether it is truly effective is still debated.
 Its risks, however, are no longer as unknown to the public as it was 5 years ago.

 Risks of Vaping

-Popularity doesn’t always mean it’s safe from risks.
+Popularity doesn’t always indicate risk adversity.
 Research into E-cigarettes has produced evidence that suggests that these vaping devices may have unique health harms when compared to cigarettes.
-Risks of vaping harm to individual health include:
+Risks of vaping harm to the individual health include:

-- E-cigarettes are highly additive thanks to their often higher nicotine concentration compared to traditional cigarettes.
+- E-cigarettes are highly additive thanks to the often higher nicotine concentration compared to traditional cigarettes.

 - E-cigarettes contain harmful chemicals.
 Many e-cigarette manufacturers add Vitamin E acetate in vaping cartridges, which is equivalent to breathing in oil.